YuiiraX/tdd-openapi-todo-app/kotlin/todo-core/README.md

 The API follows the OpenAPI specification.
 The specification file is located at `specs/todo-core-v1.yaml`.
 You can view the API documentation by opening this file in an OpenAPI viewer.

+## Building Docker Image

+As of Spring Boot 2.3, the application can be built as a Docker image using the `bootBuildImage` task.

+For publishing the image to a Docker registry, you can use the `bootBuildImage` task with the `--publish` flag.
+You will need to configure the Docker registry in the `build.gradle` file.